R1-Scriptss/R1_Sellshop/README.md

 # R1_Sellshop
-An advanced fishing script that enchances the roleplay on your server!
+An advanced sell shop script that enchances the roleplay on your server!

 ## Features
 Supports ESX